 Tendons are the tissues that attach your bones to your muscles.
-When muscles are flexed, tendons spring into action and help to move your bones.
-Since we use our arms so often, tendon injuries in the elbow happen frequently.
+When muscles are flexed, tendons spring into action and help move your bones.
+Since we use our arms often, tendon injuries in the elbow happen frequently.
 Elbow tendinitis is the inflammation of the elbow tendon and can occur at any age, although it is more common among adults who are heavily involved in sports.

 What causes Elbow Tendinitis?

 Elbow tendinitis is an overuse injury that causes inflammation and pain.
-Soft tissue injuries of the elbow like tendinitis are often sporting- or work-related, as the repetition of the same activity over and over again does not allow sufficient healing time for the arm to recover between occurrences.
+Soft tissue injuries of the elbow like tendinitis are often sporting- or work-related, as the repetition of the same activity does not allow sufficient healing time for the arm to recover between occurrences.
 Overuse puts strain on the elbow tendons, which can eventually rupture.
 Older people are also susceptible because the tendons tend to lose elasticity and become weaker with age.

 How do you know you have Elbow Tendinitis?